-With the way that SMTP works, anyone anywhere can specify any email address as their from address as long as they have a mail server that will allow them to do so.
+With the way that SMTP works, anyone anywhere can specify any email address as their From address as long as they have a mail server that allows them to do so.
 From address may be completely false or even non-existent.

 Note: There is no way to prevent other people from using your email address when they are using a different mail server.